debreczeni/heroku-rails-saas/README.md

 Easier configuration and deployment of Rails apps on Heroku

-Configure all your Heroku enviroments via a YML file (config/heroku.yml) that defines all your environments, addons, and environment variables.
+Configure all your Heroku environments via a YML file (config/heroku.yml) that defines all your environments, addons, scaling settings and environment variables.
-Configure your app specific Heroku environment via a YML file (config/heroku/awesomeapp.yml) thats defines all your environments, addons, and environment variables for awesomeapp.
+Configure your app specific Heroku environment via a YML file (config/heroku/awesomeapp.yml) thats defines all your environments, addons, scaling settings and environment variables for awesomeapp.

 ## Install